2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 How do I apply to become a Hospice Northwest volunteer?

 If you are interested in becoming a volunteer, you are required to fill out a volunteer application form either online, on our website or in person at our office located at 63 Carrie Street.
-If your application is accepted, our Manager of Client and Volunteer Services will notify you.
+You can also call our Volunteer Coordinator, Melissa Hazen, at 807-626-5572 for more information.

 Additional Hospice Northwest volunteer requirements